My ultimate guide on where to stay in New York includes luxury hotels, modern apartments, and great value options.

 Many of us will have grown up with romantic notions of what life would be like to live like a New Yorker – the idea of living out our own real-life scenes from Friends or Sex and the City.

-It’s not just the buildings and skyline that leave you in awe in this incredible city, the people are incredibly friendly, the shopping is second to none, the Broadway Shows are spellbinding, and then there’s Central Park – an oasis within the concrete jungle where every turn brings you to another iconic movie scene.
+It’s not just the buildings and skyline that leave you in awe in this incredible city, the people are incredibly friendly, the shopping is second to none, the Broadway Shows are spellbinding, and then there’s Rockefeller Center, the east village, the financial district, madison square garden, Little Italy and of course the famous Central Park, – an oasis within the concrete jungle where every turn brings you to another iconic movie scene.
+Also make sure a few museums like the Museum of Modern Art, the Guggenheim Museum, the Metropolitan Museum of Art and more along museum mile.

-If you manage to tear yourself away from Midtown Manhattan, and walk down the streets of the West Village, dine in one of the cafes in Meatpacking district, or take the subway to Brooklyn – you will be amazed at how quickly you can feel at home in New York.
+If you manage to tear yourself away from Midtown Manhattan, and walk down the streets of the West Village, dine in one of the cafes in Meatpacking district, or take the subway to Brooklyn.
+Alternatively head to one of the other new york neighborhoods like downtown Manhattan where you can eat in some of the best restaurants – you will be amazed at how quickly you can feel at home in New York.
+It really is a great place with major attractions that you will instantly recognise around every corner.

 As much as there is an abundance of reasons choose New York for your next getaway, there are certainly no shortage of accommodation choices to suit each one, and I’m here to help you decide where to stay in New York.

-Considering my love for New York movies and TV shows – I couldn’t help but use the recent release of the Friends Reunion to help me with my top picks on where to stay in New York!
+Considering my love for all things New York , here I am with my top picks on where to stay in in the city that never sleeps!

 View this post on Instagram